mspano91/interview-exercise/README.md

 - Docker and Docker Compose
 - Git (for cloning the repository)
-- Node.js and npm (if you plan to run the setup or application outside of Docker)
+- Node.js and yarn (if you plan to run the setup or application outside of Docker)

 ## Getting Started